Four Emmy® Award Statuettes Now Grace Choir Display!

 1987: It turns out that the Choir’s first Emmy® Award was given for A Christmas Sampler, a one-hour Mormon Tabernacle Choir special Christmas program narrated by actor Hal Linden and produced by KSL-TV.
 (The concert with singer Shirley Verrett was done that same year but was not a part of this program.)
 The special was also a finalist in the Performing Arts section of the International Film & TV Festival of New York that year and syndicated to television stations around the country.

-1989: The Choir was honored with a Rocky Mountain Emmy® Special Governors Award for Special Recognition for Continuous Broadcasting of Music and the Spoken Word.
+1989: The Choir was honored with a Rocky Mountain Emmy® Special Governors Award for Special Recognition for Continuous Broadcasting of Music & the Spoken Word.
 The Governors Award recognizes unique achievements that have made a significant impact on the television industry and the community.
-Music and the Spoken Word, which began broadcasting on the radio in 1929 and on television in 1962, is now carried over radio and television and is streamed on the internet each week to a worldwide audience in the millions.
+Music & the Spoken Word, which began broadcasting on the radio in 1929 and on television in 1962, is now carried over radio and television and is streamed on the internet each week to a worldwide audience in the millions.
 The Choir organization will celebrate the 90th anniversary of that first broadcast in July 2019.

 2013: This Emmy® was awarded for the program The Mormon Tabernacle Choir Presents the Joy of Song produced by BYU Broadcasting.
 This one-hour special was edited from the annual 2012 Pioneer Day concert with special guest artist Katherine Jenkins, acclaimed Welsh mezzo-soprano and a runner-up in the 2010 edition of Dancing with the Stars.
 You can view the entire 2012 Pioneer Day concert with Katherine Jenkins here.